yanndegat/rules_tf/README.md

 # Tf Rules

-The Tf rules is useful to validate, lint and format terraform code.
+The Tf rules are useful to validate, lint and format terraform code.

-It can typically be used in a terraform monorepo of modules to enforce the consistency of providers versions used across all modules, auto generate documentation and run lint and validation tests on all your modules.
+They can typically be used in a terraform monorepo of modules to lint, run validation tests, auto generate documentation and enforce the consistency of providers versions across all modules.

 # Why "Tf" and not "Terraform"